 There’s a chance that your leaks are not window leaking at all.
 If stains are present at the top part of the window frame, the possible cause is leak in your walls.
 Check your walls for sealing gaps or cracks to verify this.

 While considered as a less common cause of window leaks, do not disregard defective products.
 The defect can be because of the manufacturing process or handling of the product during shipping or installation.

 To help determine if the leak is due to a defect in the product, check its color.
 A clear leak means it came from somewhere in the window and not the frame or wall components.

-Contact Glass King for your Window Repair Needs
+Contact Glass King for your Window Replacement Needs